John Pendry: Research

-Pendry's research career started with his PhD, which was concerned with Low-energy electron diffraction (LEED), a technique for examining the surface of materials which had been discovered in the twenties but which waited for Pendry's method of computing the results to become practical.
+Pendry's research career started with his PhD, which was concerned with low-energy electron diffraction (LEED), a technique for examining the surface of materials which had been discovered in the twenties but which waited for Pendry's method of computing the results to become practical.
 His supervisor, Volker Heine observed that Pendry "is one of the few research students that I have had who did things independently that I could never have done myself".
-At Bell Labs, Pendry worked with Patrick Lee in photoelectron spectroscopy to develop the first quantitative theory of EXAFS, for which he was awarded the Dirac Prize in 1996.
+At Bell Labs, Pendry worked with Patrick Lee in photoelectron spectroscopy to develop the first quantitative theory of EXAFS, for which he was awarded the Dirac Prize of the Institute of Physics in 1996.

 Pendry noticed that the problem of photoemission was similar to his work on LEED and this was important as the synchrotron at Daresbury was just coming online.
 As head of the theory group there he published his theory of angle-resolved photoemission which remains the standard model in the field.
 These methods enabled the band structure of electrons in solids and at surfaces to be determined to unprecedented accuracy and in 1980 he proposed the technique of inverse photoemission which is now widely used for probing unoccupied electron states.

 Whilst maintaining his position as the UK's leading theoretical surface physicist, at Imperial he began to study the behaviour of electrons in disordered media and derived a complete solution of the general scattering problem in one dimension and advanced techniques for studying higher dimensions, which are relevant to conductivity of bio-molecules.
 In 1994 he published his first papers on photonic band structures enabling the interaction of light with metallic systems to be discovered.
 This led to his invention of the idea of metamaterials.
+Currently, the idea of metamaterials has evolved from its initial focus on electromagnetic or optical wave systems - the first stage, to other wave systems - the second stage, and has further expanded to diffusion systems - the third stage.
+The control equations for these three stages are completely different, namely Maxwell equations (a type of wave equation for transverse waves), other wave equations (used to describe both longitudinal and transverse waves), and diffusion equations (used to describe diffusion processes).
+Therefore, from the perspective of control equations, researchers today can divide the field of metamaterials into three main branches: Electromagnetic/Optical wave metamaterials, other wave metamaterials, and diffusion metamaterials.

+Diffusion metamaterials are crafted to master various diffusion dynamics, where diffusion length serves as the pivotal measure.
+This parameter fluctuates over time, yet it does not respond to alterations in frequency.
+Conversely, wave metamaterials, tailored to modify diverse wave travel patterns, hinge on the wavelength of the incoming waves as their vital measure.
+Unlike diffusion length, wavelength stays steady over time but varies with frequency changes.
+At their core, the primary measures of diffusion and wave metamaterials diverge significantly, highlighting a unique complementary connection between the two; more details can be found in Section I.B "Evolution of metamaterial physics" of Ref.